 Heat a small frying pan or kadai.
-Keep the flame to its lowest and add urad dal.
+Keep the heat to its lowest and add urad dal.

 Begin to roast urad dal and keep stirring often when roasting the lentils.

 Roast urad dal till they become aromatic or are light golden.
-Do not brown them.
+Do not make them brown.
 Remove in a plate and let the roasted urad dal cool at room temperature.

-Then take the roasted urad dal in a small dry grinder jar or a small chutney grinder jar. grind to a fine powder.
+Take the roasted urad dal in a small dry grinder jar or a small chutney grinder jar.
+Grind to a fine flour.
 Keep aside.

-In a fine sieve, take rice flour. also add the roasted urad dal flour in the same sieve.
+In a fine sieve, take rice flour.
+Also add the urad dal flour to the same sieve.

 Next add red chilli powder, asafoetida powder and salt.

 To the sifted flours add sesame seeds, carom seeds and ghee.